mnakamura1337/port_noratoto/README.md

 format.
 This is performed by [whale2story] utility, which can be launched automatically on every Whale script by running `./noratoto-script-to-story`.

+### Translation

+Translation is done using extracting strings to translate into separate YAML file, translating it there and then reintegrating i18ned strings back into story file.

+1. Extract the strings, creating (empty) YAML translation templates with original language only by running `./noratoto-story-to-yaml` - this step requires `story2yaml` from [story_utils].

+2. Edit translation YAMLs, adding translation

+3. Reintegrate it back by running `./noratoto-yaml-to-story` - this requires 'yaml2story` from [story_utils].

 [whale-tools]: https://github.com/vn-tools/whale-tools
 [arc-unpacker]: https://github.com/vn-tools/arc_unpacker
 [story_utils]: https://github.com/mnakamura1337/story_utils